SEO

 Recording Outbound clicks allows you verify this and hence determine the placement of Google Reviews on your site.

 Say you have a site that is also promoting another site (a common SEO technique).
-You can measure precisely which pages (urls) are being clicked.
+You can measure precisely which pages (URLs) are being clicked.

-Creating Custom Conversion Events
+Creating Key Events (previously called Custom Conversion Events)

 As an event driven model GA4 allows you to create custom events.
 So let's create a really simple one.